Bankruptcy Act 1914

 The Bankruptcy Act 1914 (4 & 5 Geo.
 5. c.
-59) was an act of the Parliament of the United Kingdom which formed the primary source of UK insolvency law for approximately 70 years.
+59) is an act of the Parliament of the United Kingdom which formed the primary source of UK insolvency law for approximately 70 years.
 It came into force on 1 January 1915 repealing a number of earlier enactments.
 It was substantially repealed by the short-lived Insolvency Act 1985.

 The act is generally regarded as a consolidation of earlier enactments relating to bankruptcy.

-Although the act is expressed solely with reference to the bankruptcy of individuals, section 317 of the Companies Act 1948 applied many of its provisions to corporate insolvencies.
+Although the act is expressed solely with reference to the bankruptcy of individuals, section 317 of the Companies Act 1948 (11 & 12 Geo.
+6. c.
+38) applied many of its provisions to corporate insolvencies.

 Provisions

 Repealed enactments

-Section 168 of the act repealed ? enactments, listed in the sixth schedule to the act.
+Section 168 of the act repealed 11 enactments, listed in the sixth schedule to the act.